Dynamic call transfers

 • Select Transfer Call as the tool type

-• Important: Leave the destinations array empty - this creates a dynamic transfer tool
+• Important: Leave the destinations array empty — this enables dynamic routing

 • Set function name: dynamicTransfer

-• Add description explaining when this tool should be used
+• Add a description describing when this tool should be used

 2